hfp/libxs/README.md

 libxs_?gemm_omp(&transa, &transb, &m, &n, &k, &alpha, a, &lda, b, &ldb, &beta, c, &ldc);
 ```

 Successively calling a kernel (i.e., multiple times) allows for amortizing the cost of the code dispatch.
 Moreover, to customize the dispatch mechanism, one can rely on the following interface.
+Overloaded function signatures are provided and allow to omit arguments (C++ and FORTRAN), which are then derived from the [configurable defaults](https://github.com/hfp/libxs/blob/master/src/template/libxs_config.h).

 ```C
 /** If non-zero function pointer is returned, call (*function_ptr)(a, b, c). */